alealegg/CS4641/index.md

 of scans entering the pipeline every day, radiologists and other medical professionals often find themselves overwhelmed, especially in situations where budget cuts lead to understaffing.
 An AI specializing in brain scans would certainly alleviate bottlenecks that occur in the diagnostic process, primarily through the ability to produce potentially quicker and more accurate diagnoses than a certified doctor could.
-Consequently, this would expand doctors' bandwidth and allow them more time to focus on non-brain scans, knowing that the brain-related scans would be handled by an AI.
+Consequently, this would expand doctors' bandwidth and allow them more time to focus on other tasks, including direct patient care.

 Perhaps most importantly, a successful implementation of such an AI would encourage healthcare experts to explore future applications of machine learning that could improve diagnostic medicine.
 For instance, an upgraded version of this project's AI might identify tumor types and suggest recommended treatment options based on the